ulfschneider/ulf.website/content/posts/journal/2020-09-27-transform.md

 ---
 <figure class="rg:split">
 <img src="/img/journal/gerry-mcgovern-transform.jpg" alt="">
-<figcaption>Cover of Gerry McGovern´s book "Transform"</figcaption>
+<figcaption><strong>Transform</strong> by Gerry McGovern</figcaption>
 </figure>

 The essence of digital transformation is about moving from organization-centric (old model) to customer-centric.
 Customer-centric means: make it as simple as possible for the customer to complete his task – and not: present a website with a carousel of banners from marketing and management.
 A carousel can easily deal with *5 ego requests* from different departments within the organization.
 But that´s not of interest to the customer.

-If you want to empower customers with information and strive to make everything as simple as possible, [Transform](https://gerrymcgovern.com/books/transform-a-rebels-guide-for-digital-transformation/) by Gerry McGovern might be of help.
+If you want to empower customers with information and strive to make everything as simple as possible, *[Transform](https://gerrymcgovern.com/books/transform-a-rebels-guide-for-digital-transformation/)* by Gerry McGovern might be of help.
 It has real-life examples and will give you a short introduction into a method called *Top-Tasks,* which can be used as a guideline to simplify the offerings of your organization to its customers.

-There is also An Event Apart talk available, in whitch Gerry is explaining his point of view: [The Customer-Obsessed Professional](https://vimeo.com/user31596242).
+There is also An Event Apart talk available, in whitch Gerry is explaining his point of view: *[The Customer-Obsessed Professional](https://vimeo.com/user31596242)*.
 It´s worth investing the hour!

 What I´m taking from the book: